-No, I was waiting for company.
+But I think I was waiting for a company.
 I was daydreaming about my perfect travel life but at the same time, I was waiting for someone else to join me before I could make it a reality.
-And that turned out to be a real pity, because in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to traveling (the good old angoor khatte hai trajectory).
+And that turned out to be a real pity because, in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to travelling (the good old grapes are sour trajectory).

 And when I realized this, I ran.
 I dilly-dallied with the idea of leaving for a week, bought a rainproof jacket and a pair of headphones and the next morning I was on the bus.
 Rushing away from the dusty grey capital of India where no one has time for anything.
 Since then, it’s been about 4 months or so and I have been claimed by the road.
 I am one of her own.

 Being on the road is addictive.
 I feel closer to reality there.
 Somehow, the outside is where everything seems to be happening and I am there, making a first-hand claim to that space.
 It’s exciting to be in a new place, with different customs, with a different language, walking an unfamiliar geographical terrain.
 Watch your mind accept the shock and then adjust itself accordingly.

 In case, you do decide to just give it a shot, reading this article, then here are some quick tips to solo female travel.
 Just to share what I have learnt on the road the hard way; just to give you a heads-up.